ShrHang/Create-Food-Filling/README.md

 Installing this mod on the server is sufficient to enable all features.
 By default, the mod must be installed on the client to display potion effect tooltips.
-However, you can configure the display mode to allow tooltips to show even if the mod is **only installed on the server**.
+However, you can configure the display mode in the config file to allow tooltips to show even if the mod is **only installed on the server**.

 ## Compatibility
 Theoretically, it supports all fluids that have a `potion_contents` component and provide status effects via `MobEffectInstance`, as well as all foods with the `c:foods` tag or `food` component.